Approximating Choice Data by Discrete Choice Models: Introduction

-In many empirical papers, researchers use mixed logit models (i.e., models in which $\mu$ in (\ref{eq:mll2_intro}) is a multivariate iid extreme-value type-I distribution); moreover the utility function $u$ in (\ref{eq:mll2_intro}) is linear (i.e., $d=1$).
-In all such papers, we find that the convex-independence condition is satisfied.
-On the other hand, in many papers the condition that $|X| \le k+1$ is not satisfied.
-This means that the linear mixed-logit models are rich enough to approximate observed choice probabilities from a single choice set $X$; however, the models may not be rich enough to approximate the true substitution pattern across subsets of $X$, no matter how one chooses the parameters and fixed effects.
+Many empirical papers use the mixed-logit models that are linear in the original characteristics and do not contain additional terms such as polynomials.
+We call such models {\it linear mixed-logit models}.
+In these papers, we often observe a deviation from the condition $K\ge |J|-1$, resulting in the violation of the affine-independence condition.
+This means that the linear mixed-logit models may not be rich enough to approximate the true substitution pattern arbitrarily well across subsets of $J$, no matter how one chooses the distribution $m$ and the fixed effects $\eta$.

-In the case in which the affine-independence condition is not satisfied, we propose two algorithms to measure the approximation errors.
-One algorithm is a variant of the greedy algorithm proposed in \cite{barron2008approximation}.
-The algorithm has the useful property that it is guaranteed to find the best approximation using the random-coefficient model in the $l_2$ metric.
-The other algorithm is the EM (Expectation-Maximization) algorithm drawn from \cite{dempster1977maximum}.
-We provide some theoretical results that facilitate the use of the EM algorithm by providing an upper bound for the number of mixtures to use.
+We show that the source of this approximation failure can be traced to strict preference rankings that are difficult for the model to approximate.
+These rankings can be identified efficiently using linear programming methods.

-We apply our theorem and the two algorithms to a dataset of fishing-site choices from \cite{thomson1991results}.
-In the data set, $k=2$ and $|X|=4$; the affine-independence condition with $d=1$ is thus violated.
-We measure the approximation errors by estimating the best possible linear mixed logit model using the greedy algorithm and the EM algorithm.
-Regardless of the method used, we find that the approximation errors are large and often larger than 10 percent on average.
-The results suggest that using the linear mixed logit model may make it difficult to capture a reasonable substitution pattern.
+To further quantify the flexibility of any given random-coefficient ARUM specification, we develop two algorithms to compute the approximation error to strict preference rankings that are particularly difficult to approximate.
+First, we implement an EM (Expectation–Maximization) algorithm, following \cite{dempster1977maximum}.
+Second, we adapt the greedy algorithm proposed in \cite{barron2008approximation}.
+With a slight modification, we also compute the maximal substitution patterns that are attainable within a given class of random-coefficient ARUMs.

-The rest of the paper is organized as follows.
-In the next subsection, we discuss the related literature.
-In section \ref{sec:math}, we introduce the models.
-In section \ref{sec:main}, we provide the main results.
-In section 4, we provide theoretical results for measuring approximation errors.
-In section 5, we provide an empirical illustration.
+We apply our theorem and algorithms to a DVD sales dataset from \cite{rusmevichientong2010dynamic}.
+We focus on a subsample with four alternatives (products 1--4 hereafter) and two characteristics.
+In this setting, the affine-independence condition fails because \(K=2<3=|J|-1\).
+We show that half of all strict preference rankings cannot be well approximated by linear mixed-logit specifications, and the resulting approximation errors can be substantial.
+Moreover, as shown in Section~\ref{sec:substitution}, the linear mixed-logit model imposes strong restrictions on substitution patterns.
+In our setting, \emph{no} linear mixed-logit specification can generate substantial substitution between products 1 and~3 or between products 2 and~4.